An uncountable Furstenberg--Zimmer structure theory: Introduction

 \subsection{Main results}

 Let $\Gamma$ be a group and $X$ be a $\sigma$-complete Boolean algebra equipped with a countably additive measure $\mu$ of total mass $1$.
 Suppose that $\Gamma$ acts on the probability algebra\footnote{In the ergodic theory literature, it is common to call the pair $(X,\mu)$, where $X$ is a $\sigma$-complete Boolean algebra and $\mu$ is a countably additive probability measure on $X$, a \emph{measure algebra}, e.g., see \cite{glasner2015ergodic,kerrli}.
-We follow the conventions in Fremlin \cite{fremlinvol3} to call $(X,\mu)$ a \emph{probability algebra} and reserve the name measure algebra for abstract measures of arbitrary total mass.} $(X,\mu)$ by a group homomorphism $T:\Gamma^\op\to \Aut(X,\mu)$, where $\Aut(X,\mu)$ denotes the automorphism group of $(X,\mu)$ and $\Gamma^\op$ the opposite group.
+We follow the conventions in Fremlin \cite{fremlinvol3} to call $(X,\mu)$ a \emph{probability algebra} and reserve the name measure algebra for abstract measures of arbitrary total mass.} $(X,\mu)$ by a group homomorphism\footnote{This definition is equivalent to the on given in Definition \ref{def-opprobalg} where by reversing the arrows in the category of probability algebras we can work with an action of $\Gamma$ instead of its opposite.} $T:\Gamma^\op\to \Aut(X,\mu)$, where $\Aut(X,\mu)$ denotes the automorphism group of $(X,\mu)$ and $\Gamma^\op$ the opposite group.
 The automorphisms of $(X,\mu)$ are measure-preserving bijective Boolean homomorphisms of $X$.
-We call $\mathcal{X}=(X,\mu,T)$ an \emph{opposite probability algebra $\Gamma$-dynamical system}.
+We call $\mathcal{X}=(X,\mu,T)$ a \emph{probability algebra $\Gamma$-dynamical system}.
 The category of such dynamical systems and some basic tools to study them are collected in the preliminaries in Section \ref{sec-prelim}.
 A main goal of this paper is to establish the following